 When you add a host, you will prompted for what malware scanning settings you want to use.
-Refer to File Reputation / Malware Scanning Settings for more details.
+Refer to Malware Analysis Settings for more details.

 Not all files from a host are sent for malware scanning.
 Only the following are: